 Most of us dread going to a funeral, no matter who has died.
-However, there are some people who actually make their living by attending these events.
-They are the professional mourners.
-They are known as moirologists, sobbers, wailers or criers.
+However, some people actually make their living by attending these events.
+They are professional mourners—also known as moirologists, sobbers, wailers, or criers.
 In South Africa, you can pay someone to cry and threaten to jump into the grave, if you are so inclined; of course, they charge more for that.

-Here in the United States paid mourners were used at the Golden Gate Funeral Home in Fort Worth Texas, where they also were trained and paid for their services.
-This funeral home was the subject of a program on TLC called the “Best Funeral Ever.”
-The funerals are described as being most like the traditional African American home going celebrations but more so.
-Speaking to Mr. John Beckwith, Chief Executive Officer of the funeral home, he states that although the paid mourners can be requested, it is not currently an active program.
+In the United States, paid mourners were used at the Golden Gate Funeral Home in Fort Worth, Texas, where they also were trained and paid for their services.
+This funeral home was the subject of a program on TLC called “Best Funeral Ever.”
+The funerals were described as being most like the traditional African American homegoing celebrations but more so.
+John Beckwith, Chief Executive Officer of the funeral home, stated that although paid mourners can be requested, it is not currently an active program.